IronBox/antisqli-core/README.md

 ```
 Using parameters is an effective way to mitigate risk from SQLi attacks; however, it can become tedious and error-prone especially in scenarios with large numbers of query variables.
 Certainly, the convenience of using a single line of code to create queries is lost.

-The **AntiSQLi library provides class extensions that automatically parameterizes and loads dynamic queries**.
+The **AntiSQLi library provides class extensions that automatically parameterizes and loads dynamic queries** for developers.
 Using the original code example above, here is how the AntiSQLi library could be used.

 ```csharp
 using IronBox.AntiSQLi.Core.Sql